elhajj33/Thumbserve/README.md

 <br><br>
 Important note: the installer will create an 8gb drive make sure you have at least a 16gb SD card

+You will also need a data capable USB cable.
+Many USB cables act only as charger cables; such cables will not work.

 ##
 <div> INSTALLATION </div>

 <DIV> Step 1 </DIV>
-Download the raspberry pi imager from https://www.raspberrypi.com/software/ you will need this to install the os
+Download the raspberry pi imager from https://www.raspberrypi.com/software/ you will need this to install the operating System

+<DIV> Step 2 </DIV>
+a.
+Launch the imager and choose Raspberry PI OS LITE (32-BIT) for the operating system
+b.
+Select your SD card
+c.
+VERY IMPORTANT: Press Shift-CMD X (mac) or Shift-CTRL X (windows)